Kingsley Greenland, President & CEO

 Efficient and Cost-Effective

-As an outsourced solution, DXDCA was designed by DebtX to help bankers avoid two major implementation headaches.
-First, DXDCA saves banks the effort of building their own model, an expensive and time-consuming process.
-DXDCA is a turnkey solution built by DebtX’s highly experienced team of analytics and technology professionals.
-Second, DXDCA assumes responsibility for regularly updating loan loss, market and economic data that inform the model.
+As an outsourced solution, DXCDA was designed by DebtX to help bankers avoid two major implementation headaches.
+First, DXCDA saves banks the effort of building their own model, an expensive and time-consuming process.
+DXCDA is a turnkey solution built by DebtX’s highly experienced team of analytics and technology professionals.
+Second, DXCDA assumes responsibility for regularly updating loan loss, market and economic data that inform the model.
 A cloud-based solution, DebtX can seamlessly update the information as needed.

 With the CECL deadline approaching, it is important for bankers to implement a workable CECL solution.
 DebtX has developed an innovative solution that can help bankers save time and money and materially improve the management of their balance sheet.